leejtding/gsDesignCRT/tests/benchmarks/README.md

 # Independent Test Benchmarks

-This folder is created for sharing benchmarks and independent R program that we have used while performing Unit Testing for gsDesign Package.
+This folder is created for sharing benchmarks and independent R program that we have used while performing Unit Testing for gsDesignCRT Package.
 Below is a description of the files found in this folder:

 - __*.cywx__ : these files are output of East 6.5 saved as workbook.
 - __*.html__ : these files are output of East 6.5 saved as html for individiual design.